rclone/rclone/CONTRIBUTING.md

     make test

+The make command may require some extra go packages which you can install with

+    make build_dep

-This command is run daily on the integration test server.
+The test command is run daily on the integration test server.
 You can find the results at https://pub.rclone.org/integration-tests/

+The tests are also [run by GitHub](#github-continous-integration) when you push your branch to GitHub.
 ## Code Organisation ##

 Rclone code is organised into a small number of top level directories